nerds-with-keyboards/commerseum-display/README.md

 Follow the [Decap CMS Quick Start Guide](https://www.netlifycms.org/docs/quick-start/#authentication) to set up authentication, and hosting for production.

-If you want use Decap CMS locally, run the site in one terminal with `yarn start` and in another Terminal you can use `npx netlify-cms-proxy-server` which proxy requests so you'll be automatically logged in as a user on [http:localhost:3000/admin](http:localhost:3000/admin).
+If you want use Decap CMS locally, run the site in one terminal with `yarn develop` and in another Terminal you can use `npx netlify-cms-proxy-server` which proxy requests so you'll be automatically logged in as a user on [http://localhost:8000/admin](http://localhost:8000/admin).

 ## Debugging